price-jmp/credit-risk-classification/Credit_Risk/Analysis_Report.md

 ## Summary

-Given the results above, the Logistic Regression model did a great job accurately classifing our binary dataset.
+Given the results above, the Logistic Regression model did a great job accurately classifying our binary dataset.
 I recommend this model for this dataset.